Chattooga River Trout Fishing

 Fly Fishing the Upper Chattooga in North Carolina

 The Upper Chattooga River is best accessed from either the Old Iron Bridge upstream of Ellicot Rock and just east of Highlands, or Whiteside Cove Road south of Cashiers.
 This entire section of river is managed as a Wild Trout Stream by North Carolina Wildlife Resources Commission.
 Fishing the Old Iron Bridge northward, anglers will find mostly wild brown trout.
 These trout will test even the most skilled anglers.
 This sections sees very little angling pressure throughout the year due to its remoteness and limited access.
 A modest or long hike in is required to fish this section of the Chattooga.
 Further upstream toward Cashiers, you will find a mix of trout species with brook trout becoming more common in the headwater tributaries.
 Dry flies are the go to for fly fisherman between late spring and early winter.
 Dry droppers will land more trout than other techniques on days when the bite is slow and while fishing the deeper plunges.

-To learn more about North Georgia Fly Fishing, fishing Georgia's stocked trout streams, and the best flies for fishing Georgia, check out the other articles on the Georgia Wild Trout Tips and Techniques page as well as our other destinations like trout fishing the Chattahoochee River or fly fishing the Toccoa River.
+To learn more about North Georgia Fly Fishing and fishing Georgia's stocked trout streams check out the other articles on the Georgia Wild Trout Tips and Techniques page as well as our other destinations like trout fishing the Chattahoochee River or fly fishing the Toccoa River.